helbousiydy/BatteriesMining/README.md

 1. Be sure you have a version of Python greater than 3.6.
 2. Following Python libraries used to be already installed : tika, nltk, pdfminer.
-3. Dowanload all necessary ressources from nltk.
+3. Download all necessary ressources from nltk.
 Open a Python shell and launch these commands :

 ```python
 import nltk